 |First release year:||1959|

 |Current sale value:||$31,000|

 Ford Mustang Shelby GT350 1965

-The Shelby Mustang was designed to look good and to drive fast.
+The Shelby Mustang was designed to look good and drive fast.
 It wasn’t specially designed for comfort, and it definitely wasn’t designed for family days out.
 But at least it excelled in the area it originally chose.
-This stylish, high-performance classic car came in plenty of different variations, with edits made over the years to encourage faster speeds (well, just not quite like the fastest cars in the world), cooler designs and everything in-between.
+This stylish, high-performance classic car came in plenty of different variations, with edits made over the years to encourage faster speeds (well, just not quite like the fastest cars in the world), cooler designs, and everything in between.

 Mercedes 300SL Gullwing 1954

 Mention the Mercedes 300SL Gullwing 1954, and you’ll undoubtedly see ears prick up, especially if you’re in a circle of classic car fans.
 One of the most stylish and iconic classic cars in the world, the Gullwing firmly cemented its place as a premium offering as soon as it launched.